ThiriSandar-hash/ICT105-MoonLight-MVP./README.md

 The team has completed the repository setup, assigned team roles, and finalized the project idea.
 We also identified the target users and gathered initial requirements for the application.
 ## Next Step
 The next step is to design the Ul wireframe, conduct basic user research, and start developing the prototype structure and core features.

+# README Update Template After Lab 03

+Add or update these sections in your repository README.md.

+## Customer Problem Discovery Summary
+In Lab 03, our team collected early problem evidence from target users.
+The purpose was to confirm whether our selected problem from Lab 02 is real and important.

+## Target Respondents
+Describe who you interviewed or surveyed.

+## Main Evidence Found
+Summarize the repeated pain points and current workarounds.

+## Updated Problem Statement
+Write your revised problem statement based on evidence.

+## Decision for Next Step
+Explain whether the team will continue, narrow the target segment, revise the problem, or change direction.